 Easy Bread Pudding Recipe Using Leftover Fruit Cake

-The preparation of this couldn’t be easier (but you knew I was going to say that, didn’t ya?)
+The preparation of this couldn’t be easier.
 Nobody has time for fussy recipes during the busy holiday season so this one is perfect.

-- Place cut up fruit cake in a skillet
+- Place the cubes of fruit cake in a skillet.

 - Sprinkle with chocolate chunks and bake.

 This fruit cake bread pudding would be one delicious way to start Christmas morning.
-While it’s in the oven, sit back and sip on that first coffee (always the best one, may I add).
-Finish with a sprinkling of walnuts and pomegranate for freshness and pop and you’ve got yourself with yummy treat!
+While it’s in the oven, sit back and sip on that first coffee (always the best one, may I add) or a mug of homemade hot chocolate.

 Fruit Cake Bread Pudding

-- 5 cups dark fruit cake -loosely packed and cut into cubes (see note below)
+- 5 cups dark fruit cake, loosely packed and cut into cubes (see "Notes" below)

-- In a bowl, add milk, cream, eggs, vanilla extract, and orange zest and whisk to combine.
+- In a bowl, whisk together the milk, cream, eggs, vanilla extract, and orange zest until well combined.

-- Pour over fruit cake and press fruit cake down to soak up some of the milk mixture.
+- Pour the milk mixture over the fruit cake and press the fruit cake down to soak up some of the milk mixture.

-- Carefully remove from oven and garnish with walnuts and pomegranate arils.
-Enjoy as it or with ice-cream or whipped cream!
+- Carefully remove from the oven and garnish with walnuts and pomegranate arils.
+Serve as is or with ice cream or whipped cream!

 Nutrition estimate (if provided) is based on 1 Serving.